The Best Travel Guide to Key West To Plan Your Perfect Vacation

 Well for starters, you’re surrounded by water so water activities are a must.
 You can head out on a sunset cruise with companies like Floridays.
 I recommend Floridays if you prefer a relaxing sunset sail.
 There were around 20 people on the boat and drinks were provided.
 The other companies I saw on the water had packed boats with 100+ people so make sure to ask before you book and pick one that works for you.

 If you’re going in the summer, it’s going to be hot so I recommend heading for the water.
 I love being on a boat on the ocean.
 Speaking of summer, it’s the perfect time to snorkel because it’s so calm and clear.
 The water is so smooth, there’s no wake, which means everything on the bottom has settled so it’s better for viewing!
 If you’re visiting during the winter months, sailing is perfect because it’s much more windy!
 You can even take a boat to Dry Tortugas National Park to check out Fort Jefferson on Garden Key.

 If you’re into cool stuff and history pop into The Treasure Chest!
-They have real treasure from the Atocia shipwreck.
-I’ve been wearing this necklace for 7 years and before that my grandmother used to wear it everyday.
-She gave it to me before she passed and the only backstory I got was that it was treasure from a shipwreck.
+They have a real treasure from the Atocia shipwreck.
+I’ve been wearing this necklace for 7 years and before that, my grandmother used to wear it every day.
+She gave it to me before she passed and the only backstory I got was that it was a treasure from a shipwreck.
 I’ve always wanted to know more but never knew where to look.
 So as fate has it, I walked into this store and saw another coin like the one I was wearing and flipped out!
 As it turns out, I’m wearing a piece of history.
-A 400 year old coin that was found at the bottom of the ocean.
-It makes this necklace so much more special now that I know the history.
+A 400-year-old coin was found at the bottom of the ocean.
+It makes this necklace so much more special now that I know its history.

 When To Go